 Board certified criminal defense attorney Mitchell A. Stone serves clients in the Jacksonville area and coastal communities of Northeast Florida.
 Contact the law office of Mitchell A. Stone, P.A. for a confidential free consultation.

-It is not against the law to drink while operating a boat.
-But like drunk driving, you can be charged with BUI if (a) your blood alcohol level is .08 or (b) if you are deemed too impaired to handle your boat or personal watercraft safely.
+Remember, it is not against the law to drink alcohol while operating a boat.
+Nevertheless, just like in a DUI law enforcement officers can charge someone with BUI if (a) your breath or blood alcohol level is .08 or above and/or (b) if you are deemed too impaired by alcohol or drugs to operate a boat or personal watercraft safely.